-ENSURING ECONOMIC AND RESPONSIBLE GROWTH

-ENHANCING RELATIONS WITH

-LOCAL SUPPLIERS

-Investing in research and innovation to ensure increasingly advanced and sustainable products and business processes.

-Favouring the maintenance of a strong presence in countries most receptive to the product and to which the company already exports.

-Establishing trust with suppliers in terms of maintaining the relationship and ensuring they comply with quality and sustainability standards.

-Strengthening local roots by creating economic value.
+Ensuring Economic and Responsible growth 8 ICON SEGNA SEA Investing in research and innovation to ensure increasingly advanced and sustainable products and business processes.
+8 ICON MON AND A CONTRACT AND A CONT Favouring the maintenance of a strong presence in countries most receptive to the product and to which the company already exports.
+ENHANCING RELATIONS WITH 12 SSTOREEL IN MONOCOLINA IN MONOCOLINA Establishing trust with suppliers in terms of main- taining the relationship and ensuring they com- ply with quality and sustainability standards.
+LOCAL SUPPLIERS 2 7286 Monatak Strengthening local roots by creating economic value.